chendry/LSY201/README.md

 Call `setCompressionRatio` with a value between between 0 (low compression, high quality) and 0xFF (high compression, low quality.)

-Note that resetting the camera returns the compression ratio to it's default value, so if you need to change both the image size and compression ratio, you must change the compression ratio after the reset:
+Note that resetting the camera returns the compression ratio to its default value, so if you need to change both the image size and compression ratio, you must change the compression ratio after performing the reset:

     camera.setImageSize(LS101::Large);
     camera.reset();